-Your best colors are not just a matter of which colors to wear, which I talk about in this article, but how to wear them.
-In dressing, one goal is to create outfits in colors that are harmonious to your hair, skin and eyes.
+Your best colors are not just a matter of which colors to wear, which I talk about in this article, but also how to wear them.
+In dressing, a primary goal is to create outfits in colors that are harmonious to your hair, skin and eyes.

 What you wear below the shoulders should be similar in color characteristics to what’s above the shoulders.
-This is one way we keep from creating that head-separate-from-the-body look.
+This is one way we keep from creating a head-separate-from-the-body look.

-I call it the decapitated barbie doll look.
-When the outfit colors seem unrelated to the person’s coloring?
-You see the person and … head tilt.
-You know something is off but you can’t quite put your finger on it.
+When the outfit colors seem unrelated to the person’s own coloring, you instantly know something is off, even if you can’t put your finger on it.

 Dressing in Harmony Is Easy On the Eyes

-When dressed in harmony with your own coloring, the eye will scan quickly from head to toe and back to your eyes.
 Color harmony is one way to keep the eye from lingering on features you are self-conscious about.
-Dressing in harmonious coloring head to toe prevents ‘distractions.’

 Harmonious does not mean ‘the same color as’.
 So I am not saying the outfit colors have to be the same color as what occurs in your hair, skin and eyes.
-However, they should be harmonious if you want the colors you wear to create a fluid look.
+However, they should be harmonious to create the best look.